mutahir/mutahir.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: not-famouse
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Mutahir and I am a student @ the university of life.

-- I rock a great mustache
-- I'm extremely loyal to my family
+Following are the topics of interest to me and I thought of using this place to note them down.
+- Linux
+- Windows
+- Databases
+- Networking

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.